niksilver/Cloud-Tasks/README.txt

 -----------------

 There are automated tests to check all the non-UI code.
-You can run the tests by firing up Safari and pointing it to the file tests/all-tests.html.
+You can run the tests by firing up Chrome and pointing it to the file tests/all-tests.html.

-Unfortunately you will need Safari rather than any other browser, even on Windows, because only Safari has the HTML5 SQL database installed and enabled.
-If you can find another browser that supports this, however, then that should also work.
+I use Chrome because it has the HTML5 SQL database installed and enabled.
+However any other browser that supports this should also work.

 all-tests.html relies on the YUI test framework which is called in dynamically each time the tests are run, so you will need a network